Table of Contents

 The sound of running water makes the most difference in getting your dog to drink.
 It piques their interest and draws them to the automatic water bowl for dogs.
 Whether you choose a fountain or a bubbler, the soothing rush of water entices your dog to pause in their activity.
 (And, yes, the images usually have cats, but believe me when I assure you all of these fountains work for dogs, too)

 PetSafe made a name for themselves in automatic water bowls.
 Their Drinkwell Fountain still tops the list for a lot of people with its sleek, basic design.
-The BPA-plastic can go onto the top shelf of your dishwasher for easy cleaning, and there’s a filter to keep the water cycling and clean.
+The BPA-free plastic can go onto the top shelf of your dishwasher for easy cleaning, and there’s a filter to keep the water cycling and clean.
 An adjustable knob gives you complete control over the strength of the waterfall.
 (I recommend keeping it low – the highest level WILL splash out of the basin) And the reservoir holds 50 ounces of water, making it perfect for cats and smaller dogs.

-Downsides?
+The downsides?
 The plastic doesn’t have an anti-microbial coating.
 If you don’t stay on top of cleaning, it builds up biofilm.
 Also, if you have particularly fluffy pets, hair clogs the filter.
 You need to clean it out at least once a month to prevent problems.
 And don’t let the water level drop unless you want to hear a horrible grinding sound from the motor.
 (It’s really awful)

 If you have a dog with arthritis or even a larger dog, the Multi-Tier Fountain provides one of the largest reservoir capacities at 100 ounces.
 Two waterfall heights ease the bending an older dog needs to do.
 You get the same top-row dishwasher cleaning, and the filters change out without a problem.
 You’re also able to adjust the water flow, easing the waterfall’s strength if it starts splashing out of the basins.